Grant-Steinfeld/grant-steinfeld.github.io/index.md

 If you like, please follow me on twitter [@gsteinfeld](https://twitter.com/gsteinfeld)

-Other thing's you'll find me involved with, practicing my Physical Therapist skills, training Gyrotonic students, photography, and making all sorts of things wasabi-analog style ( hand tooling wood, welding metal as well and 3d printing/milling): making furniture, boats and bespoke IoT hardware/cloud solutions.
+Other thing's you'll find me involved with, practicing my Physical Therapist skills, training Gyrotonic students, photography, and making all sorts of things wabi-sabi analog style (hand-tooling wood, welding metal as well and 3d printing/milling): making furniture, boats and bespoke IoT hardware/cloud solutions.

 * * * * *